Communes of France

-A commune (/fr/) is a level of administrative division in the French Republic.
+A commune (/fr/) is a level of administrative division of France.
 French communes are analogous to civil townships and incorporated municipalities, and particularly to the New England towns, in Canada and the United States; Gemeinden in Germany; comuni in Italy; municipios in Spain; or civil parishes in the United Kingdom.
 Communes are based on historical geographic communities or villages and are vested with significant powers to manage the populations and land of the geographic area covered.
 The communes are the fourth-level administrative divisions of France.

 Communes vary widely in size and area, from large sprawling cities with millions of inhabitants like Paris, to small hamlets with only a handful of inhabitants.
 Communes typically are based on pre-existing villages and facilitate local governance.
 All communes have names, but not all named geographic areas or groups of people residing together are communes (lieu dit or bourg), the difference residing in the lack of administrative powers.
 Except for the municipal arrondissements of its largest cities, the communes are the lowest level of administrative division in France and are governed by elected officials including a mayor (maire) and a municipal council (conseil municipal).
 They have extensive autonomous powers to implement national policy.